Beer Braised Beef Brisket

 • 1 cup tap water

-• 1 (1.4 ounce) sachet envelope onion soup mix
+• 1 1.4-ounce sachet onion soup mix

 Instructions

 • Rub brisket all over with salt, pepper, and paprika.
-Let sit at room temperature on a large rimmed baking sheet for 1 hour.
+Let it sit at room temperature on a large rimmed baking sheet for 1 hour.

 • Preheat oven to 325°F. Heat oil in a large Dutch oven over medium-high.
 Add brisket and cook until well browned on both sides, 3 to 4 minutes per side.
 Return to baking sheet.